3a1b2c3/SkippingStones/README.md

 * 2d ui needs some design

-* Add sound effects and feedback when stone touches water, needs shadow to makemovement more clear
+* Add sound effects and feedback when stone touches water, needs shadow to make movement more clear

 * Code cleanup and tests